-Polyurethane foams are produced by reacting polyols and diisocyanates, both products derived from crude oil.
+Polyurethane foams are produced by reacting polyols and diisocyanates, both products often derived from crude oil.

-To produce flexible polyurethane foam, and depending on the specifications of the foam to be produced, other substances are mixed with the diisocyanates and the polyols:
+Depending on the specifications of the foam to be produced, other substances are mixed with the diisocyanates and the polyols: additives, catalysts, colorants, water/carbon dioxide.

 In some instances – notably when required by local legislation – flame retardants are added to formulations to increase the fire resistance of polyurethane foam.
 It should be noted that spontaneous ignition is not possible for flexible foams under normal operating temperature.